-Creep, known also as cold flow, is the permanent deformation that increases with time under constant load or stress.
-It results due to long time exposure to large external mechanical stress with in limit of yielding and is more severe in material that are subjected to heat for long time.
-The rate of deformation is a function of the material’s properties, exposure time, exposure temperature and the applied structural load.
-Creep is a very important phenomenon if we are using materials at high temperature.
-Creep is very important in power industry and it is of the highest importance in designing of jet engines.
-For many relatively short-life creep situations (e.g., turbine blades in military aircraft), time to rupture is the dominant design consideration.
-Of course, for its determination, creep tests must be conducted to the point of failure; these are termed creep rupture tests.
+Creep, also known as cold flow, is the permanent deformation that increases with time under constant load or stress.
+It results from long-time exposure to large external mechanical stress within the limit of yielding and is more severe in materials subjected to heat for a long time.
+The rate of deformation is a function of the material’s properties, exposure time, exposure temperature, and the applied structural load.
+Creep is very important if we use materials at high temperatures.
+Creep is very important in the power industry and is of the highest importance in designing jet engines.
+Time to rupture is the dominant design consideration for many relatively short-life creep situations (e.g., turbine blades in military aircraft).
+Of course, for its determination, creep tests must be conducted to the point of failure, termed creep rupture tests.

 Stages of Creep

-As can be seen from the figure, creep is time dependent and it goes through several stages:
+As can be seen from the figure, creep is time-dependent, and it goes through several stages: